Catholic Church in the Czech Republic: Protestant Bohemia vs. the Habsburgs

 After the death of Jan Hus in 1415, the Czechs were mostly Hussite, a diverse sect which was considered heretical by the Catholic Church.
-The Hussite wars were fought over religious freedom in Bohemia as five consecutive crusades ordered by the Pope failed miserably.
+The Hussite wars were fought over religious freedom in Bohemia as five consecutive crusades ordered by the Pope were unsuccessful.
 The majority of Hussites (the Utraquists) eventually made peace with Rome in the Religious peace of Kutna Hora of 1485.
 However, the Unity of the Brethren, founded in 1457, maintained a radical course and eventually played an important role in the Protestant Reformation and widely disseminating its principles.
 By the end of the 16th century, less than 20% of the population remained Catholic.
 After their defeat in the 1620 Battle of the White Mountain, Bohemia and Moravia were subjugated and forcefully re-converted to Catholicism by the imperial authorities, with Protestantism all but vanquished.
 The Czechs were made once again majority Catholic until after World War I, when anti-Catholicism fed by nationalist anti-German sentiment and national revival perceiving the Church as historical enemy caused mass defections from the Church.

-Following World War II
+Following World War I

-The reconstituted Protestant Hussite Church and the Czech Brethren were major beneficiaries of this defection from Catholicism until after World War II, when the overall belief in organized religion started to fall steeply.
+The 1920 newly constituted Czechoslovak Church (since 1971 known as Czechoslovak Hussite Church) and the Czech Brethren (1918) were major beneficiaries of this defection from Catholicism until after World War II, when the overall belief in organized religion started to fall steeply.
 In addition, the Sudeten Germans, who were those Austrians who ended up within Czech borders after World War I, were mostly Catholics, and their expulsion after World War II also reduced the Church's presence.
 Over 90% Catholic in 1910, the Czech Republic is now reduced to some 10%.